jehuamanna/frontend-post-v1/docs-windsurf/00-new-context.md

 2. Always consult me before making any changes to the code base.

 3. Take up the next sprint tasks only after I have given the go signal.
 It should be taken from [current-status/01-current-progress.md] file.

+4. When you are asked to take look at a bug, dont start to make any changes to the code base.
+Suggest me possible changes to be made.
+Also after every fix, write a detailed documentation and RCA of that bug in that section.
+This is the file you need to consult. [current-status/02-bugs.md]